-A water soluble vitamin that the body used for many functions.
+A water-soluble vitamin that the body used for many functions.
 It is important to fat, protein, and carbohydrate metabolism.
 As also the

 Production of red blood cells, and neurotransmitters.
 Note, the body cannot produce vitamin B6, your body can only get pyridoxine from foods.
 Eating adequate amounts of Vitamin B6 is essential for good health as well as prevent and treat some chronic diseases.

-Because pyridoxine produced neurotransmitters that fixes emotions, including serotonin, dopamine and gamma-aminobutyric acid.
+Because pyridoxine produced neurotransmitters that fix emotions, including serotonin, dopamine and gamma-aminobutyric acid.
 Vitamin B6 may also assist in decreasing high blood levels of the amino acid homocysteine, which have been linked to depression and other psychiatric issues.